 Next, fly across the Cook Straight to the vastly different South Island.
 Start in Kaikoura, famed for being the home to a wide variety of marine mammals including sperm and minke whales as well as orcas.
-Here enjoy a whale watching cruise or scenic flight before sampling some of the regions freshest seafood including Kaikoura’s namesake, crayfish.
+Here we have included a shared whale watching cruise, but there is also the option to take a scenic flight, and make sure to sample some of the regions freshest seafood including Kaikoura’s namesake, crayfish.

-Your last stop in New Zealand will be the adventure capital of Queensland.
+Your last stop in New Zealand will be the adventure capital of Queenstown.
 Spend a few days here exploring the region.
-Take a cruise along Lake Wakatipu in a vintage steam boat along with accompanying BBQ lunch (included) or head out on a tour to see some of the Lord of the Rings movie sites around Queenstown.
-Take a helicopter trip to the nearby Sounds or glaciers, go jet boating or just take in the stunning alpine scenery.
+Take a cruise along Lake Wakatipu in a vintage steamboat along with accompanying BBQ lunch (included), soar above the clouds on a helicopter trip to the nearby Sounds or glaciers, go jet boating or just take in the stunning alpine scenery.
 Dare to plunge from the highest bungee jump in New Zealand or enjoy a thrilling 4WD out around Mt Aspiring National Park – the options in New Zealand’s adventure capital are endless.

-From Sydney, head north to the paradise islands of the Whitsundays on the Great Barrier Reef.
-From Brisbane, take a short-charter flight to Hamilton Island, and island paradise in the heart of the Whitsundays.
-Spend your days swimming in the crystal-clear reef or heading out on snorkelling adventures to outer islands.
-Visit Whitehaven Beach and enjoy learning how to sail or take a boat out for the weekend for your own family day out.
+From Sydney, fly north to the paradise island of Hamilton in the heart of the Whitsundays on the Great Barrier Reef.
+Spend your days swimming in the crystal-clear reef or head out on snorkelling adventures to outer islands.
+Visit Whitehaven Beach and learn how to sail or take a boat out for the weekend.
 With a multitude of accommodation options on Hamilton Island, this defines the true Australian island experience.

-After your stay on the quintessential island of Hamilton, fly to the city of Cairns in Tropical North Queensland for one night before continuing your journey to Ayers Rock in the red centre.
+Next fly to the tropical city of Cairns for one night before continuing your journey to the red centre.

-From the palm trees and golden beaches of Hamilton, next fly west to the arid plains of the red centre and the monolithic rock knows as Uluru.
+From the palm trees and golden beaches of Queensland, fly west to the arid plains of the Red Centre and the monolithic rock known as Uluru.
 The outback is where you will witness true Aboriginal sentiment.
 Learn about the cultural significance of Ayers Rock on a guided tour around the base of Uluru or head to the skies and enjoy a scenic flight over neighbouring Kata Tjuta.
-We have included an iconic Sound of Silence dinner at Uluru where you will enjoy a traditional Australian feast accompanied by a didgeridoo performance.
+Enjoy an iconic Table 131 dinner under the stars at Uluru where you will enjoy a traditional Australian feast accompanied by a didgeridoo performance (included).
 The perfect way to end your outback experience.